jerrymarino/iCompleteMe/README.md

 argument is of the form `ft=...` the completer for that file type will be used (for example `ft=cpp`), else the native completer of the current buffer will be used.
-Call `YcmCompleter` without further arguments for a list of the commands you can call for the current completer.
+Call `IcmCompleter` without further arguments for a list of the commands you can call for the current completer.

 See the [file type feature summary](#quick-feature-summary) for an overview of the features available for each file type.
-See the _YcmCompleter subcommands_ section for more information on the available subcommands and their usage.
+See the _IcmCompleter subcommands_ section for more information on the available subcommands and their usage.

 ### Miscellaneous Commands